Data center security: Network security infrastructure

 The network security infrastructure includes the security tools used in data centers to enforce security policies.
 The tools include packet-filtering technologies such as ACLs, firewalls and intrusion detection systems (IDSs) both network-based and host-based.

-ACLs (Access Control List)
+Access Control Lists

-ACLs are filtering mechanisms explicitly defined based on packet header information to permit or deny traffic on specific interfaces.
+Access Control Lists (ACLs) are filtering mechanisms explicitly defined based on packet header information to permit or deny traffic on specific interfaces.
 ACLs are used in multiple locations within the Data Center such as the Internet Edge and the intranet server farm.
 The following describes standard and extended access lists:

 Standard ACLs: the simplest type of ACL filtering traffic solely based on source IP addresses.
 Standard ACLs are typically deployed to control access to network devices for network management or remote access.
 For example, one can configure a standard ACL in a router to specify which systems are allowed to Telnet to it.
 Standard ACLs are not recommended option for traffic filtering due to their lack of granularity.
 Standard ACLSs are configured with a number between 1 and 99 in Cisco routers.